AdobeDocs/advertising.en/help/search-social-commerce/tools/objective-upload-to-networks.md

 If your advertiser account is configured to use hybrid optimization, then Adobe Advertising can optionally upload the objectives for the account's portfolios to [!DNL Google Ads] and [!DNL Microsoft® Advertising] as conversions so you can use them for hybrid optimization.

 Enabling this option automatically triggers an upload for objectives in portfolios that contain campaigns with smart bidding strategies.
 Search, Social, & Commerce creates a conversion on the ad network for each applicable objective.
-Each conversion has the name `O_ACS_OBJ_<network_ID>_<objective_ID>_<network_account_ID>`, where `<network_ID>` is the numeric ID that Search, Social, & Commerce uses for the ad network, `<objective_id>` is the numeric objective ID, and `<network_account_ID>` is the numeric ID for the ad network account or manager account.
 The conversion represents all weighted conversion metrics in the objective.
+Each conversion has one of the following names:

+* `O_ACS_OBJ_<network_ID>_<objective_ID>_<network_account_ID>`

+  where `<network_ID>` is the numeric ID that Search, Social, & Commerce uses for the ad network, `<objective_id>` is the numeric objective ID, and `<network_account_ID>` is the numeric ID for the ad network account or manager account.

+* (Old format that will be deprecated in the future) `ACS_OBJ_SID_<portfolio_id>_<se_acctid/conversion_manager_se_acctid>`

+  where `<portfolio_id>` is the numeric portfolio ID and `<se_acctid/conversion_manager_se_acctid>` is the numeric ID for the ad network account or manager account.

+  Your Adobe Account Team will work with you to migrate your existing conversion action names within the ad network before the old format is deprecated.
+During the migration period, both the old and new format uploads will run in parallel.
+Modelling and optimization aren't affected because the new conversion actions will appear initially with "secondary" (not optimized) status and with 90 days of backfill data.

 Uploads to [!DNL Google Ads] occur daily at 06:00 in the advertiser's time zone.
 Uploads to [!DNL Microsoft® Advertising] occur daily at 09:00 in the advertiser's time zone.